VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Experiments

-\paragraph{Metrics:} To assess reconstruction quality, we compare the topology of reconstructed graphs to the ground truth using Betti numbers.
+To assess reconstruction quality, we compare the topology of reconstructed graphs to the ground truth using Betti numbers.
 Specifically, for topology, we report absolute Betti differences, $|\Delta \beta_0|$ (connected components) and $|\Delta \beta_1|$ (loops), where lower values indicate better preservation of graph structure.
 However, Betti-based errors alone are insufficient since, although they capture homology equivalence, they do not measure spatial coverage or geometric overlap between structures.
 Therefore, we complement them with clDice~\cite{shit2021cldice} and Chamfer Distance (CD). clDice emphasizes centerline fidelity and connectivity by quantifying overlap between the reconstructed and reference centerlines, whereas CD measures geometric discrepancy between the reconstructed and reference shapes.
 For all evaluations, we render graphs into a continuous occupancy field by dilating edges with a pseudo-radius of $r$ (see Section \ref{sec:rad_ablation}) on a 512\textsuperscript{3} voxel grid, and compute clDice and CD between the reconstruction and the corresponding ground-truth occupancy fields.

 For generative evaluation, we report both point-based and graph-based metrics.
 We follow Zhang et al.~\cite{zhang20233dshape2vecset} and report Fréchet Inception Distance (FID), Maximum Mean Discrepancy based on Chamfer Distance (MMD-CD), and Earth Mover Distance (MMD-EMD) along with Coverage (COV-CD, COV-EMD).
 To compute FID, we train a PointNet++ encoder~\cite{qi2017pointnet++} to predict the anatomical labels of the centerlines contained in the training set.
 The FID is computed between the embeddings of the training set samples and 1,000 generated samples.
 We also compute MMD and Coverage on Betti summaries (MMD–Betti, COV–Betti) of graphs to assess distributional alignment in terms of connected components and loops.
-For further details, please see supplementary Sec.~C.
+For further details, please see supplementary Sec.~C. The source code is publicly available at {\href{https://github.com/chinmay5/vessel_tok}{https://github.com/chinmay5/vessel\_tok}}